Tuesday, September 6, 2016

 At first she said nothing then after killing what was left of her cigarette, looked me dead in the eyes with more chilling, sadness than I’d seen on the faces of the most desperate people I’d ever met… and I’d met a lot of those people.

-“You don’t want to know… I kind of wana take a hit… you should go.”
+“You don’t want to know… I think I kind of wana try and track down a spike… you should go.”

 “It’s cool I mean if you want me to, sure but…”